meeque/tls-playground/ca/README.md

               This can be either a Certificate Signing Request (CSR) file or an 'openssl req' configuration file.
 If it's the latter, the CSR will be generated on the fly before signing.

+Global Options:

+  Run 'tp --help' to learn more about global options, in particular the '--step' option.
 ```